pwaring/csv2qif/README.md

 # csv2qif

-Perl and Python scripts for converting CSV to QIF.
+Python script for converting CSV to QIF.